WRITING, RESIDENCIES AND PRIZES

 Have Your Cake (shortlisted)

-'Have your cake' was shortlisted by judge and flash fiction writer Meg Pokrass and features in the Bath Flash Fiction Award anthology The lobsters run free
+'Have your cake' was shortlisted for the 2016 competition by judge and flash fiction writer Meg Pokrass and features in the Bath Flash Fiction Award anthology The lobsters run free.

 Cold Hands